 Hello I’m Louise

-In 2013 the Trainer and I trekked the Main Everest Base Camp Trail.
+In 2013 the Trainer and I trekked the Main Mount Everest Base Camp Trail.
+It was the Trainer’s idea not mine.
 I really didn’t want to go to Everest Base Camp.
-It was the Trainer’s idea not mine.
 I was worried about an endless list of things – getting robbed, murdered, lost, breaking an ankle, the trek being too difficult, getting sick, getting altitude sickness, freezing, oh and being tipped off a mountain by a yak.
 But I didn’t want to be left behind to worry about the Trainer either.
-Given I met him on a felucca on the Nile and later he dragged me across the Sahara when all I wanted was to relax on a Thai beach well, after 30 years I should expect these things.
+Given I met him on a felucca on the Nile and he later dragged me across the Sahara when all I wanted was to relax on a Thai beach, well, after 30 years I should expect these things.

-The optimistic Trainer had been to the Annapurna area years ago and saw no problems with trekking to EBC.
-But I wanted to hear another viewpoint and be told I would be ok by them.
+The optimistic Trainer had been to the Annapurna area in Nepal years ago and saw no problems with trekking to EBC.
+But I wanted to be reassured by someone else.
 Talking to a few people helped.
-Youtubes helped get a sense of the trail experience.
+YouTubes helped get a sense of the trail experience.
 But I really wanted to hear from a woman like myself – in her fifties and not a veteran trekker, who had been there.
 I searched for a blog but at the time I couldn’t find any.

 We returned to Australia and I wanted to tell everyone how special the trail to EBC is and how alive and incredibly fit I felt from the experience.
 I was the fittest I had been.
 Ever.
-I wanted to tell everyone a not particularly fit middle aged woman, with training, could trek to Everest Base Camp and love the experience.
+I wanted to tell everyone that a not particularly fit middle aged woman, with training, could trek to Everest Base Camp and love the experience.
 We planned to try again and this time get there.
-I decided to share my training journey and the Main Everest Base Camp trail from an older woman’s perspective in a blog.
+I decided to share my training journey and the experience of Main Everest Base Camp trail in a blog.